core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The payload of the OSCORE message SHALL encode the ciphertext of the COSE object.
 In the signature mode, the ciphertext above is concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.

-* This specification defines the usage of the sixth least significant bit, namely the Pairwise Flag bit, in the first byte of the OSCORE option containing the OSCORE flag bits.
+* This specification defines the usage of the sixth least significant bit, namely the Signing Flag bit, in the first byte of the OSCORE option containing the OSCORE flag bits.
 This flag bit is registered in {{iana-cons-flag-bits}} of this specification.

-* The Pairwise Flag bit is set to 1 if the OSCORE message is protected using pairwise keying material, which is shared with a single group member as single intended recipient and derived as defined in {{sec-derivation-pairwise}}.
-This is used, for instance, to send request and responses with the pairwise mode defined {{sec-pairwise-protection}}, or optimized requests as defined in {{sec-optimized-request}}.
-In any other case, especially when the OSCORE message is protected as per {{ssec-protect-request}} and {{ssec-protect-response}}, this bit MUST be set to 0.
+* The Signing Flag bit MUST be set to 1 if the OSCORE message is protected using the signature mode, as per {{ssec-protect-request}} and {{ssec-protect-response}}.
+Instead, the Signing Flag bit MUST be set to 0 if the OSCORE message is protected using the pairwise mode, as per {{sec-pairwise-protection-req}} and {{sec-pairwise-protection-resp}}.

-   If any of the following conditions holds, a recipient MUST discard an incoming OSCORE message with the Pairwise Flag bit set to 1:
+   If any of the following conditions holds, a recipient MUST discard an incoming OSCORE message with the Signing Flag bit set to 0:

-    - The recipient does not support this feature, i.e. it is not capable or willing to process OSCORE messages protected using pairwise keying material.
+   - The Signing Flag bit is set to 1, and the recipient can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.

-    - The recipient can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.
+   - The Signing Flag bit is set to 0, and the recipient can retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group, but the recipient does not support the pairwise mode.

 ## Examples of Compressed COSE Objects